Conditions for traffic.

 Always eager to up the wager, Chloe responds,

 “Yea, well, I learned how to speak Spanish today.
 I can say corn!
 Cornalito!”

 “I am so over you, Chloe!”
 ‘Drew blasted, frustrated at her lack of obeisance.

-from the unfinished book image, above: Chance Neglected
+from a WIP book image, above: Chance Neglected